jpcaparas/docker-web-stack/README.md

 - The `--build` builds services (e.g. `php-fpm`, `nginx`) that comprise the stack.
 - The `--remove-orphans` stack ensures that services that aren't being used are deleted (to save disk space).

+---

+To stop the stack, run:

+        docker-compose stop

 # How-to (advanced)

 ## Re-building a service